Young White woman in red plaid shirt taking test at desk between two men

 2. A good night’s sleep

-I know I sound like your mother, but a good night’s sleep is important!
-As I mentioned above, being tired on the test day is no fun.
-You’ll be much less focused and much moodier, and therefore you may struggle with taking the test.
-However, if you are well rested, you'll feel prepared and confident.
-(And you’ll be able to remember everything you need to bring!)
 To make sure you get the sleep you need, consider giving yourself a designated bedtime, whether it’s 9:30 or 11:00.
 After this time, you need to be in bed, and that does not include scrolling!
 Some people believe that screen time can also affect how well you sleep and how quickly you fall asleep, so it could be a good idea to put away the laptop and phone up to an hour before bed.
 Instead, take a shower and pick up a book to help you fall asleep easier.

 This one is all about what makes you feel confident and comfortable on test day.
 Personally, I feel way more prepared to succeed if I’m wearing my favorite outfit—even for an 8:00 am exam.
-However, some people may be built up and motivated by other methods, like a pep talk, lucky charm, or quiet meditative time.
+However, some people may be built up and motivated by other methods, like pep talks, a lucky charm, or quiet meditative time.
 Not only will you do better on an exam when you feel sure of yourself, but you will be more prepared to face the whole day!

 4. The right attitude

 In my humble opinion, a good attitude is the most important test-day accessory!
-As someone with mild test anxiety, I spent all high school panicking over tests and placing way too much weight on my performance.
+As someone with mild test anxiety, I spent all of high school panicking over tests and placing way too much weight on my performance.
 It’s hard to get over anxiety, but it’s important to stay as positive as possible.
 Remember you’re going to try your hardest, and that’s all you can do!
 If you have studied, odds are you will do well, and even a mediocre score is not the end of the world.

 Related: How to Conquer Your Test Anxiety